Azure/azure-sdk-for-go/eng/tools/azperf/README.md

 # Performance Testing Framework
-The `azgoperf` CLI tool provides a singular framework for writing and running performance tests.
+The `azperf` CLI tool provides a singular framework for writing and running performance tests.

 ## Default Command Options